skymandr/canStream/README.md

 >    http://countercomplex.blogspot.com/search/label/algorithmic%20music
 >
 > This generates a stream of chars which are written to stdout, and can be
-> piped to an appropriate sound player to the amusement of the listerner.
+> piped to an appropriate sound player to the amusement of the listener.

 ## Usage guidelines:

-The general idea is to pipe a data source (such as an audio source) to `upstream`, which will send it to the CAN bus, while listening with `downstream` and piping or diverting its output to an application (such as a audio player) or a file.
+The general idea is to pipe a data source (such as an audio source) to `upstream`, which will send it to the CAN bus, while listening with `downstream` and piping or diverting its output to an application (such as an audio player) or a file.

 ### Setting up the receiving end: